 (2.34ct., Strong, SI 239)

-The purple gem below shows brown striated inclusions that are common in copper-bearing Tourmalines from Nigeria and Mozambique.
+The purple copper-bearing Tourmaline pear pictured below shows brown striated inclusions that are common in copper-bearing Tourmalines of various colors from Nigeria and Mozambique.
 It has been reported that these inclusions are iron oxides (Hematite) which stain the inner walls of growth tubes.
 Most probably, the thin layers of oxides do not contribute to detectable magnetic susceptibility.

 Blue Paraiba Tourmaline